-Stars represent graduated Question Marks with a market- or niche-leading trajectory, for example: amongst market share front-runners in a high-growth sector, and/or having a unchallenged or increasingly dominant unique selling proposition with burgeoning and fortuitous proposition.
+Stars represent graduated Question Marks with a market- or niche-leading trajectory, for example: amongst market share front-runners in a high-growth sector, and having an unchallenged or increasingly dominant unique selling proposition with a burgeoning and fortuitous scheme.
 Stars usually require high funding to defeat key competitors and maintain their upward growth rate.

-Stars potentially become Cash Cows if they are able to sustain their success until a time when the market growth rate declines.
+Stars potentially become Cash Cows if they can sustain their success until a time when the market growth rate declines.

 This quadrant is characterized where a company’s business unit(s) is operating with a low market share in a high-growth market.

 Question Marks are a starting point for most corporate business units.
-Question Marks have have the potential to gain market share and become Stars, and eventually Cash Cows when market growth slows.
-If Question Marks are unsuccessful, in becoming market leaders they will degenerate into Dogs when market growth declines.
+Question Marks have the potential to gain market share and become Stars, and eventually, Cash Cows when market growth slows.
+If Question Marks are unsuccessful, in becoming market leaders, they will degenerate into Dogs when market growth declines.

-Question Marks should be analyzed carefully to determine the value for investment.
+Question Marks should be analyzed carefully to determine the value of the investment.

 This quadrant is characterized where a company’s business unit(s) has high market share in a slow-growing industry.

-Companies with business units identified as Cash Cows typically generate cash more than the amount of cash needed to maintain the business.
+Companies with business units identified as Cash Cows typically generate cash more than the amount of money needed to maintain the business.
 They are regarded as staid and boring, in a mature market, with businesses value due to their cash-generating qualities.
-Cash Cows should be milked incessantly with modest or no financial investment, since any investment would be wasted in an industry with low growth potential.
+Cash Cows should be milked incessantly with modest or no financial investment in an industry with low growth potential.